ShubhamK-0904/ShubhamK-0904/README.md

 - **Web Development:** HTML, CSS, JavaScript, React, React‑Native
 - **Visualization Tools:** Power BI, Tableau
 - **Strengths:** Data storytelling, problem solving, interactive dashboards

 ---

-## 📊 About Me
-I believe in the **power of data to inform and inspire**.
-From census analysis to EV adoption trends, I enjoy transforming numbers into narratives that drive decisions.

----